 Hello beautiful people of Expansive Capacity!
 Happy Woo-Woo Wednesday, lovelies!
 Astrology for Creatives is here again.
+Let’s dig in for some Chart Harmony!
 Woo HOO!

 Today we’re gonna tour through the elements.
 There are four of them and odds are you have one that leads a lot of important stuff in your chart… and probably another one that’s underrepresented.